Before joining APX, René was the TenneT shareholder representative charged with the sale and separation of the APX Gas and Futures activities.

 Prior to joining RBS Derek spent a total of 10 years at Scottish Power as Head of Analysis, leading the quantitative analysis, forecasting and risk management teams and more recently as the Head of Trading managing the Gas, Power, Coal and CO2 desks.
 During this period, Derek also had the opportunity to study with WhartonUniversity in Pennsylvania as part of Scottish Power’s Leadership Program.

-Derek has a first class honours degree in Mathematics from the University of Strathclyde where he graduated top of his year.
+Derek has a first class honours degree in Mathematics from the University of Strathclyde.
 He trained as an actuary in the Life and Pensions sector for 5 years before joining the world of commodities.

 Previously Jos Overbeek has worked for KPMG Management Consulting and Synergetics IT Consultants.
 The last 16 years he worked as a contractor in senior ICT management functions for a range of companies like Delta Lloyd, Reed Business Information, Achmea and ING.

-Jos holds a Master in Computer Science from the Technical University Delft.
+Jos holds a Master’s degree in Computer Science from the Technical University Delft.